writethedocs/www/docs/conference/schedule-party-prereg-hike.rst

 We are doing something a bit different for the party at our conference.
 We're going to be renting out `Ground Kontrol`_, which is an arcade with a bar.
 It's a unique Portland venue, and should bring out your inner child.
 This will be a private event for the conference, so make sure to bring your badge.

 The capacity for Ground Kontrol is only 130 people, so we have another option as well.
-We're going to have a tab open at `Baileys Taproom`_, a bar with 20 taps of great Northwest beer.
+We're going to have a tab open at `Bailey's Taproom`_, a bar with 20 taps of great Northwest beer.
 This should give people a chance to either play some games, or check out Portland's great beer scene.

 Both of these events happen on Monday, from 8-10 PM.